ArS377/Memorize-Fast-and-Slow/README.md

 Use Linux x86_64, Bash, Python 3.12.9 and 3.10 with `venv`, Docker, curl, and NVIDIA GPUs with a CUDA 13-compatible driver.
 Run commands from the repository root.
 The examples assign extraction to GPU 0 and answer generation to GPU 1; adjust these device selections for your host.

-Each environment has one requirements entry point. `requirements-generation.txt` includes Graphiti and shared dependencies; `requirements-dense.txt` includes shared dependencies for the supporting benchmarks.
-Keep all four environments separate. **Installation and end-to-end execution remain unvalidated.**

 ```bash
 python3.12 -m venv .venv-persona
 .venv-persona/bin/python -m pip install 'torch==2.13.0+cu130' --index-url https://download.pytorch.org/whl/cu130